 The first step in the add-on submission process is to create the add-on in the dashboard by defining its product type and product ID.
-After that, you can create a submission so that your add-on can be purchased via the Windows Store.
+After that, you can create a submission so that your add-on can be purchased via the Microsoft Store.
 You can submit an add-on at the same time you submit your app, or you can work on it independently.
 And you can make updates to add-ons after the app is in the Store without having to resubmit the app again.

 Checklist for submitting an add-on